kleinhenz/Keldysh.jl/README.md

 Credit to Andrey Antipov and Igor Krivenko for designing a first version of the abstractions implemented here.

 ## Usage
-The following code generates a non-equilibrium Green's function from a spectral density, saves it to an hdf5 archive and then loads it.
+The following code generates a non-equilibrium Green's function from a spectral density and saves it to an hdf5 archive
 ```Julia
 using Keldysh, HDF5